NellyNelson21/minishell/README.md

 minishell without executor part 🥲

-lexer and parser realised with singly linked list
+lexer and parser realised with singly linked list (it is beautiful tho)